 MISCONDUCT IN RESEARCH

 As noted, NAU expects every student to firmly adhere to a strong code of academic integrity in all their scholarly pursuits.
 This includes avoiding fabrication, falsification, or plagiarism when conducting research or reporting research results.
 Engaging in research misconduct may result in serious disciplinary consequences.
 Students must also report any suspected or actual instances of research misconduct of which they become aware.
-Allegations of research misconduct should be reported to your instructor or the University’s Research Integrity Officer, Dr. David Faguy, who can be reached at email@example.com or 928-523-6117.
-More information about Misconduct in Research is available at https://nau.edu/university-policy-library/misconduct-in-research.
+Allegations of research misconduct should be reported to your instructor or the University’s Research Integrity Officer, Dr. David Faguy, who can be reached at firstname.lastname@example.org or 928-523-6117.
+More information about misconduct in research is available at https://nau.edu/university-policy-library/misconduct-in-research.

 SENSITIVE COURSE MATERIALS

 University education aims to expand student understanding and awareness.
 Thus, it necessarily involves engagement with a wide range of information, ideas, and creative representations.
 In their college studies, students can expect to encounter and to critically appraise materials that may differ from and perhaps challenge familiar understandings, ideas, and beliefs.
 Students are encouraged to discuss these matters with faculty.